brianhanifin/brianhanifin.com/_posts/2019-12-11-esphome-shelly1-dumb-light-switch-smart.md

   then:
 ```

 Next, we check to see if the relay is on, and if it is off turn it on.
-We need the relay to be on before Home Assistant can turn our Home Assistant controlled smart lights on (in this case Phillips Hue).
+We need the relay to be on before Home Assistant can turn on our smart bulbs on.

 > **Note**
 >